alfital2/data_mining/README.md

 ## Getting Started

-for now the only why to run this application is to run Gui.py in any IDE using a compatible interpreter
+for now the only why to run this application is to run Gui.py in any IDE using a compatible interpreter for gui interface or run single_test for terminal resaults (exmples in "Break down into end to end tests" section) or run_log_all for log creation
 ### Prerequisites

 acording to the current running mathod you need: